Inhabiting the Aerial Plane

 In my role as a teacher to students who have not been chosen by audition but who attend classes mainly for recreational purposes, I see children with the greatest possible variety of leg and foot shapes.
 Without exception I find that if they learn to relever in slippers with the slight ‘spring’ and can hold this shape in their bodies correctly- maintaining their aplomb- whether they have a highly arched instep or barely one at all, they will eventually be able to do this en pointe.

 Then there is the issue of descent, back into the fifth position.
 Again, the Italian school employs a slight ‘spring’ whereby both legs jump down simultaneously.
 As with allegro, this is identical in form to landing from en l’air in a jump and is suitable for much of the en pointe virtuosic choreography of an allegro variation.
-It is technically easier than the ‘rolling through the feet’ descent I was always required to show in Pas de Deux as a professional dancer.
-My students learn first the Italian school ‘spring down’ technique and do not learn to descend with the ‘rolling through the feet’ method until they have acquired great strength and control in their overall training.
+It is technically easier than the ‘rolling through the feet’ descent required by advanced dancers.
+My students learn first the Italian school ‘spring down’ technique and later on they learn to descend with the ‘rolling through the feet’.

 Descending onto Pointe – achieving the illusion

-From the first moment that students relevé into 5th position, onto that proverbial ‘postage stamp’, they are not just jumping up in the legs but engaging the whole body in a co-ordinated effort, activating the opposite forces of going up in the body and down through the legs.
-It is quite straight forward to keep the vertical line through the centre of gravity-the line of aplomb– whilst doing a relevé in the 5th position and to begin to feel suspended over the centre of a small point under the toes.
-In a similar way, repeat using échappé relevé and relevé passé.
+From the first moment students relevé into 5th position, onto that proverbial ‘postage stamp’, they are not just jumping up in the legs but engaging the whole body in a co-ordinated effort, activating the opposite forces of going up in the body and down through the legs.
+When teaching this technique, I start with this most straight-forward step, and the students learn to notice the vertical line through the centre of gravity-the line of aplomb.
+They begin to feel suspended over the centre of a small point under the toes.
+In a similar way, they repeat the spring technique for échappé relevé and relevé passé.

-The next step is to help a student become more secure dancing en pointe by practising the transference of weight.
+The next step is to help students become more secure dancing en pointe by practising the transference of weight.
 It is very important to understand that the body initiates every movement before the legs and feet.
 Whilst facing and holding onto the barre, execute a series of pas de bourrée piqueés using the shoulders and back in épaulement as the body moves alternately towards the right and left, but keep the head quite still, the eye focus gazing directly forwards.
 The épaulement generates the initial impulse to propel the body sideways and helps the dancer sustain herself en pointe as she transfers her weight.
-Feel how the ‘stepping down’ leg is lightly descending onto pointe.
+They are learning in a very simple way, how the ‘stepping down’ leg is lightly descending onto pointe.